Creamy Parsnip Puree

 how to store Creamy Parsnip Puree

-Cool the puree to room temperature.
+Cool the puree to room temperature first.
 Put it in an airtight container.
-Store in the fridge for up to 3 days.
-Reheat gently on the stove or in the microwave.
-Add a splash of cream or milk when reheating if it feels thick.
+Keep in the fridge for 3–4 days.
+For longer storage, freeze up to 2 months.
+Thaw in the fridge and reheat gently with a splash of cream or milk.

 tips to make Creamy Parsnip Puree

-• Cut parsnips into even pieces so they cook evenly.
+• Cut parsnips into even pieces so they cook the same.

-• Use an immersion blender for less mess.
+• Use an immersion blender for easy, smooth results.

-• Taste and add salt at the end to avoid over-salting.
+• Taste and adjust salt and pepper at the end.

 variation (if any)